ratherblue/freemarker-debugger/README.md

       "styleClassPrefix": "freemarker-debug",
       "queryParamKey": "debugQuery",
       "includeStyles": true,
-      "showSpringFramework": false
+      "ignoredKeys": ["class"],
+      "ignoredPatterns": ["org.springframework."]
     } />

+`styleClassPrefix`
-* `styleClassPrefix` controls what all the CSS classes are prefixed with.
-While it is unlikely you will have existing styles that conflict with `freemarker-debug`, this option is included in case customization is preferred.
+* Controls what all the CSS classes are prefixed with.
+* While it is unlikely you will have existing styles that conflict with `freemarker-debug`, this option is included in case customization is preferred.

-### Example
+`queryParamKey`
-* `queryParamKey` controls what query string dynamic links are built with.
-It is recommended that this value be customized in order to obscure what parameter your project will use.
+* Controls what query string dynamic links are built with.
+* It is recommended that this value be customized in order to obscure what parameter your project will use.
 (Projects should be configured to prevent the debugger to run in production.)

+`includeStyles`
-* `includeStyles` is a flag to choose whether or not the default CSS styles should be included.
-The styles only affect the debug output and are added so that it is readable no matter what the design of the page is.
+* Flag to determine whether or not the default CSS styles should be included.
+* The styles only affect the debug output and are added so that it is readable no matter what the design of the page is.

+`ignoredKeys`
+* Keys exactly matching any of these values will not be output.
+* Case-sensitive

+`ignoredPatterns`
+* Keys **starting** with any of these values will not be output.
+* Case sensitive.

 ## License
-* `showSpringFramework`

 Copyright 2014 Evangelia Dendramis

 Licensed under the MIT License: http://opensource.org/licenses/MIT